Key takeaways

 The liver or immune system produces globulins.
 They support the immune system by helping fight infections.
 They also play a role in liver function and blood clotting.

 The normal range of serum globulin is between 2.0 to 3.5 g/dL.
 High globulin levels can indicate potential problems like cancer, infection, or an autoimmune disease.
-Low globulin levels may indicate conditions such as kidney or liver disease.
+Low globulin levels may indicate kidney or liver disease.

 In healthy individuals, the blood has slightly more albumin than globulin.
 If the ratio is high or low, the body produces too much or too little of either protein.
 Indications like these can suggest nutritional or health problems.

-Every lab has a slightly different range of a normal A/G ratio.
+Every lab has a slightly different normal range for the A/G ratio.
 Your test results may vary depending on age, medical history, and other factors.
 It’s best to discuss your test results with a healthcare provider.
-Generally, a normal A/G ratio falls between 1.1 and 2.5 because the blood has more albumin than globulin.
+Generally, a normal A/G ratio falls between 1 and 2 because the blood has more albumin than globulin.

 Abnormal A/G ratio results

-A low A/G ratio is below 1.1.
+A low A/G ratio is below 1.
 These ratios can occur if your albumin levels are lower than normal or your globulin levels are too high.
 Infection, inflammation, autoimmune problems, or cancer may cause high globulin levels.
-Typically, decreased liver production or increased excretion of albumin through the kidneys causes low amounts of albumin.
+Typically, decreased liver production or increased kidney excretion of albumin results in low albumin levels.

-A high A/G ratio is above 2.5.
-High ratios are less common than a low A/G ratio, but one may have a high A/G ratio if their albumin levels are high or globulin levels are low.
+A high A/G ratio is above 2.
+High ratios are less common than low A/G ratios, but one may have a high A/G ratio if their albumin levels are high or their globulin levels are low.
 Low globulin levels may indicate liver or kidney disease or nutritional deficiencies.
 High albumin levels can occur with severe dehydration, which can happen if you’re suffering from diarrhea.

-A high A/G ratio occurs when there are high levels of albumin in the blood or low levels of globulin.
+A high A/G ratio occurs when albumin levels are high or globulin levels are low.
 The most common cause of high albumin levels is severe dehydration.
 Low levels of serum globulin may allude to kidney or liver disease.

 - Severe diarrhea or vomiting